 Please note: our international trainee exchange is currently on hold due to the pandemic.
 We continue to monitor the situation locally and abroad and will re-evaluate our capabilities in the coming months.

 One of our core values is emphasizing bi-directional exchanges and opportunities with our global partner site institutions.
 In this spirit, the HYC hosts medical students, residents, fellows and faculty each year.
-These trainees participate in clinical observership and research rotations at Duke ranging from four weeks to one year.
+These trainees participate in clinical observership and research rotations at Duke ranging in length from four weeks to one year.

 Tanyamon Kittidumkerng - Spring 2018